WestleyK/rpi-backlight/README.md

 ### Install with one line:

-Paste this in the terminal:
+Paste this in your terminal:
 ```
 curl https://raw.githubusercontent.com/WestleyK/rpi-backlight/master/one-line-install.sh | sh
 ```
+This will install `rpi-backlight` to the current directory.
 To finish the install, do:
 ```
 sudo mv rpi-backlight /usr/local/bin/